data-and-design/data-and-design.github.io/classes/4871/schedule.md

 ### March 26 (Thursday)

 #### Readings
-- Don Norman. **Chapter 1: The Psychopathology of Everyday Things**. *The Design of Everyday Things: Revised and Expanded Edition*.
-2013.
-Originally published 1988.
+- Davis, Jenny L. **“Introduction.”** from *How Artifacts Afford: The Power and Politics of Everyday Things.* Design Thinking, Design Theory, edited by Ken Friedman and Erik Stolterman.
+MIT Press, 2020.

 Optional:
 - James J. Gibson. **“The Theory of Affordances.”** In *The Ecological Approach to Visual Perception*.
 1979. <https://cs.brown.edu/courses/cs137/2017/readings/Gibson-AFF.pdf>